micromdm/nanomdm/docs/quickstart.md

 	}
 ```

-The `push_result` UUID (and absense of an error) is an indicator the push notification succeeded.
+The `push_result` UUID (and absence of an error) is an indicator the push notification succeeded.
 Our push on the server should look like:

 *Note: As an aside you can specify multiple enrollment IDs to send to by comma-separating them.*